HassiumTeam/Hassium/docs/Introduction.md

 ## Part 5: Math in Hassium

 Hassium is capable of parsing most mathematical expressions.
-Take the program SampleMathPrgm.hs:
+Take the program SampleMathPrgm.has:
 ```
 $SUMMARY: Demonstrates math capabilities$